meshery/meshery/docs/pages/installation/kinD.md

 chmod +x ./kind
 mv ./kind /some-dir-in-your-PATH/kind
 ```

-Next we will demonstrate how to install Meshery with KinD on WSL2
+If you are running Ubuntu on WSL2, use `Docker Ubuntu` distro to install `Docker`.

 ### Create cluster using KinD

+In order to let you successfully access Meshery server from your localhost, you need to follow the specific instructions
+according to your Operating System to complete the creation of KinD cluster.

+#### KinD on WSL2

-First, we will get the ip address of WSL by:
+First, we will get the ip address of your WSL2 distro by:
 ```
 ip addr | grep eth0
 ```